Posted on June 9, 2016

 The collaborative effort of the Carbon Black community turned a piece of threat intelligence into a much more fine-tuned piece of actionable threat intelligence with significantly less false positives.
 The query started as a single suspicious process and crystalized into a descriptive Pattern of Attack (seen above in the process tree).
 The Pattern of Attack shown is: Outlook opens a Word attachment, which runs wscript.exe, which runs a script, which calls out to a server, downloads a malicious exe., and runs it.

-The end result of this collaboration is now available in the Cb Enterprise Response product through the Carbon Black Threat Intel Community feed.
+The end result of this collaboration is now available in the EDR product through the Carbon Black Threat Intel Community feed.

 Openly Published APIs – As a further commitment to empowering the security community via Collective Defense, Carbon Black has openly published its APIs and open-sourced all of its third-party integrations.
 The number of integrations available continues to grow and will be a key component to our philosophy.
 We want to spearhead the effort in seeing the entire industry become stronger in defending against attacks.
 Our open platform is a major part of that.